 For individuals that have periodic or frequent foot and leg cramps, the stimulation of this tendon can provide significant relief.
 Even if you don’t have cramps or another medical condition (such as in our case) using the bar felt great.

-One other minor detail that we appreciated was the fact that the MedMassager company has their website and phone number printed on the top of the massager.
+One other minor detail that we appreciated was the fact the company has their website and phone number printed on the top of the massager.

 While they won’t be earning any style points for that one — especially when compared to the Brookstone — it is useful to have that information available for those who have questions or problems with their massager.
 For the elderly or sick, this can be a particularly significant convenience.

-Finally, the MedMassager has excellent build quality, which means it will last for many years.
-In fact, the MedMassager comes with a one-year warranty, with an option to purchase a three-year warranty for $29.99, or a lifetime warranty for $39.99.
+Finally, this device has excellent build quality, which means it will last for many years.
+In fact, the it comes with a one-year warranty, with an option to purchase a three-year warranty for $29.99, or a lifetime warranty for $39.99.

 Even if you choose not to purchase the extended warranty, the fact that such a robust one-year warranty is included speaks volumes about the quality of the MedMassager.

-While the MedMassager isn’t as relaxing or “therapeutic” as our top pick, the Brookstone foot massager, we felt quite relaxed once we were done with our 10 minute session.
+While this machine isn’t as relaxing or “therapeutic” as our top pick, the Brookstone foot massager, we felt quite relaxed once we were done with our 10 minute session.

 While there are plenty of positive things to say about the MedMassager, there are a few negatives that stood out to us during our testing and focus group.